Neil Manthorp

 Neil Manthorp is a British-born South African writer.
 Based in Cape Town, he is best known internationally for his coverage of cricket.
-He writes for the Telegraph and the Daily Mail.

 Biography

-Manthorp was born and educated in England, but considers himself very much a South African.
-When he was a year old, his parents emigrated from the North of England and Manthorp spent his formative years in South Africa before returning to England to complete his schooling.
-With South Africa isolated in sport due to apartheid, he stayed on in Britain and began his journalistic career in 1986, commentating and writing freelance.

-With the end of apartheid in 1990, he decided to return to South Africa, where he set up his own sports agency, MWP Media, in 1992.

-He has stayed there ever since, apart from the necessary travel required to follow sport, which has taken him to all the cricketing corners of the world.

-He has a YouTube account where you can watch him travelling.
+Manthorp was born in England and emigrated with his family to South Africa at 12 months old.
+He boarded at Bradfield College.
+He began his journalistic career as a freelancer in 1986.
+Returning to South Africa in 1990 as the Apartheid system was collapsing, he set up MPW sports news agency.
+He has covered over 40 tours with the South Africa national cricket team.

 Career

-He has covered more than 40 tours and 120 Test matches since South Africa's return to international cricket and Zimbabwe's elevation to Test status.

 He is a regular commentator for SABC radio and television and has also joined the host radio teams in West Indies, New Zealand, Australia and England.
-He writes for newspapers and magazines and recently completed his fifth book "The Proteas: 20 Years, 20 Landmark matches" marking the 20th anniversary of South Africa's return to international cricket.
-He is commentating for Talksport on the 2018 England tour of Sri Lanka.
+He writes for newspapers and magazines and recently completed his fifth book The Proteas: 20 Years, 20 Landmark Matches marking the 20th anniversary of South Africa's return to international cricket.
+He commentated for Talksport on the 2018 England tour of Sri Lanka.

-As well as cricket, he also writes on golf and rugby.